-Our client secured a win at the Dandenong Magistrates’ Court recently where we successfully argued that a search on his vehicle was unlawful in a separate hearing called a voir dire.
-The Magistrate further ruled that the evidence obtained is not to be used in proceedings against our client.
+A MyDefence referred lawyer secured a win at the Dandenong Magistrates’ Court recently where they successfully argued that a search on his vehicle was unlawful in a separate hearing called a voir dire.
+The Magistrate further ruled that the evidence obtained is not to be used in proceedings against the client.
 This is also known as fruit of the poisonous tree.
-Accordingly, our client was found not guilty for want of prosecution, and had to have returned to him a raft of items that were seized in the search.
+Accordingly, the client was found not guilty for want of prosecution, and had to have returned to him a raft of items that were seized in the search.

 During this time an unmarked police vehicle had seen a group outside the convenience store and covertly observed them through their side mirrors for a little under one minute.
 They claimed that they saw what bore the hallmarks of a drug transaction.